albioninnovate/sensors_telescope/README.md

 # Sensors_telescope
-Sensor package for positioning telescope, to track targets, interfacing with astronomy software (Stellerarium).
+Sensor package for positioning telescope, to track targets, interfacing with astronomy software (Stellarium).